LionC/persistent-cache/README.md

 `cache.get(key, cb)` will get the data saved under `key` from the cache and call the provided callback when done, passing the retrieved data as the second argument (again, passing error first following node convention). `cache.getSync` is the synchronous counterpart, returning the data.
 If there is no (valid) cache entry for the provided `key`, `undefined` will be returned/passed.

-I found a new owner for my cute cat babies.
-So I need to remove them from my cache.

 ## Getting available keys

 I forgot which cats I put in my cache.
 Fortunately I can look it up: